21 Best Zoos in the UK for The Perfect Day Out

 But it’s not just monkeys they got here.
 This spot also has other awesome beasts like Giraffes, Humboldt penguins, and Great grey owls.
 If you’re a fan of goats, they’ve got you covered with their Domestic goats.
 And if you’re looking for that little bit more excitement, check out their Gruffalo Discovery Land!

-And you know what else is really cool?
-If you’re an NHS worker, you can get in for free in January.
+👉 Top tip: If you’re an NHS worker, you can get in for free in January.
 Brilliant!

 Twycross Zoo (Google Maps location)